acarmonabelmonte/react-patient-manager/README.md

 # React Veterinary Patient Manager

-This is a simple project developed with React, TailwindCSS, Vite, and LocalStorage that allows a veterinary clinic to manage client appointments.
+This is a simple project developed with React, TailwindCSS, Vite, and LocalStorage that allows a veterinary clinic to manage patients.

 ## Installation